A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 \subsection{Representative Mergers}

 As found for previous simulations, qualitatively the most important factor controlling the merger outcome is whether the WD masses are ``dissimilar'' or `` similar''.
 In the former case, where the donor is significantly less massive than the accretor, only the donor overflows its Roche lobe,\footnote{The lower mass WD is larger and thus always fills its (smaller) Roche lobe first.} is disrupted, and accretes onto the accretor.
-The accreted material is shock-heated on impact, lifting degeneracy.
-Hence, the merger remnant consists of a non-degenerate hot envelope and small, thick Keplerian disk, both surrounding a cold core containing the largely unaffected accretor.
+The accreted material is heated on impact, lifting degeneracy.
+Hence, the merger remnant consists of a partly non-degenerate hot envelope and small, thick sub-Keplerian disk, both surrounding a cold core containing the largely unaffected accretor.

 In the latter case of a similar-mass merger, there is a large degree of mixing between the two stars.
 For exactly equal masses, both stars are disrupted simultaneously, and their accretion streams impact each other near the system's barycenter.
-Material from the centers of both stars initially forms a thick, cold, dense torus orbiting the barycenter; this torus slowly shrinks due to viscous drag, pushing the shock-heated accretion stream material above and below the equatorial plane.
-When the stars have slightly different mass, the lower-mass one disrupts first, forming an accretion stream (or series of streams) that penetrates into the center of the accretor (regardless of whether or not the other also disrupts).
+Material from the centers of both stars initially forms a thick, cold, dense torus orbiting the barycenter; this torus slowly shrinks due to viscous drag, pushing the accretion stream material above and below the equatorial plane.
+When the stars have slightly different mass, the lower-mass one disrupts first, forming an accretion stream (or series of streams) that mixes with accretor material down to the center of the accretor (regardless of whether or not the other also disrupts).